Simple Family Organization:

 Meanwhile, we expect them to pay for things they want: toys, video games, ice cream from the Ice Cream Man, snacks when they go to the movies with friends, etc. We do not buy any “extras” for them.
 They have to WANT to earn money for this allowance system to be effective.

 They must also save money.
 Every week, each child is required to add a small, flat-rate to their savings in the allowance system.
-They really don’t like holding those coins or dollar bills and dropping them into their savings envelope.
+They really don’t like dropping those coins and bills into their savings envelope.
 “Why can’t we spend this?” they ask.
-We want them to understand the concept of “paying yourself first.”
-This is also an introduction to the pain of paying taxes.
+We want them to understand the concept of saving and “paying yourself first.”
+(This is also an introduction to the painful reality of paying taxes.)
 Every so often, we take them to deposit their savings in the bank.

 Why Other Allowance Systems Have NOT Worked